SpudGunMan/meshing-around/README.md

 Along with network testing, this bot has a lot of other features, like simple mail messaging you can leave for another device, and when that device is seen, it can send the mail as a DM.

 The bot is also capable of using dual radio/nodes, so you can monitor two networks at the same time and send messages to nodes using the same `bbspost @nodeNumber #message` function.
-There is a small messageboard to fit in the constraints of Meshtastic for posting bulletin messages with `bbspost $subject #message`.
+There is a small message board to fit in the constraints of Meshtastic for posting bulletin messages with `bbspost $subject #message`.

 Store and forward-like message re-play with `messages`, and there is a repeater module for dual radio bots to cross post messages.

-The bot can alsp monitor a frequency and notify when activy is seen.
+The bot can also be used to monitor a frequency and let you know when activity is seen.
 Using Hamlib to watch the S meter on a connected radio.
 You can send alerts to channels when a frequency is detected for 20 seconds within the thresholds set in config.ini

-Any messages which are over 160 charcters are chunked into 160 message bytes to help traverse hops, in testing this keeps delivery success higher.
+Any messages that are over 160 characters are chunked into 160 message bytes to help traverse hops, in testing, this keeps delivery success higher.

 - Various solar details for radio propagation
   - `sun` and `moon` return info on rise and set local time